section-engineering-education/engineering-education/articles/how-to-upload-images-to-cloudinary-using-node.js/index.md

 - [Further study](#further-study)
 - [References](#references)

-### Create account
+### Create an account

-Cloudinary provides a developer with a free account option.
-Some of the advantages of this account are mentioned in the blog found [here](https://www.section.io/engineering-education/uploading-images-to-cloudinary-from-django-application/#conclusion).
+Cloudinary provides developers with a free account option.
+Some of the advantages of this account are mentioned in the blog found [here](/engineering-education/uploading-images-to-cloudinary-from-django-application/#conclusion).

 Once created proceed to the next steps.

 ### Setting up our project
 Create a new directory named **Cloudinary-uploader**.
 Within the folder, create two new files, `index.js` and `.env` respectively.
 Open your folder and view it in your IDE.

-Open an integrated terminal and run within the folder `npm init -y` to quickly create the `package.json` file.
+Open an integrated terminal and within the folder run `npm init -y` to quickly create the `package.json` file.
 Install the needed libraries for our project.

-These include:
+These will include:
 - nodemon
 - cloudinary
 - formidable
 - dotenv
 - express

-> [formidable.js](https://www.npmjs.com/package/formidable) library was made to focus on video and image uploading and encoding.
+> The [formidable.js](https://www.npmjs.com/package/formidable) library was made to focus on video and image uploading and encoding.
 It is used for parsing form data, mostly file uploads.

 To install all at once, run: